kyoz/purify/vim/README.md

 **Note**: Those style formats only working if your terminal, your settings, your fonts support em.

 ### Overrides colors

+You can overrides purify's colors if there's some colors you don't like:

 ```
 let g:purify_override_colors = {